MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 - *Send us your documentation comments*

-### What’s in this manual

 This manual is designed to give you an understanding of how to use the features of Receivables Management, and how it integrates with the Microsoft Dynamics GP system.

 To make best use of Receivables Management, you should be familiar with systemwide features described in the System User’s Guide, the System Setup Guide, and the System Administrator’s Guide.

 Some features described in the documentation are optional and can be purchased through your Microsoft Dynamics GP partner.

-To view information about the release of Microsoft Dynamics GP that you’re using and which modules or features you are registered to use, choose Help \>\> About Microsoft Dynamics GP.

 The manual is divided into the following parts: